empijei/wapty/README.md

 # DISCLAIMER:
-This project is currently undergoing some structural changes.
-It has not been maintained actively for a while but it will likely restart as a more polished and tested codebase in the future, stay tuned! 😊
+This project is discontinued and the codebase is not in a good shape.
+It has not been maintained actively for a while and I will likely not restart working on it anytime soon.

 # Wapty (Web Application Penetration Testing Suite)y